Hello everyone, happy China New Year! It has been a really long time since my last post. And how have you been?

 5 mm light shade area, exterior size 50*50 mm, view area 44*50 mm, 2.0 mm light guide plate and the total thickness of LED backlight is 2.4 mm.

-3 pieces of SMD LEDs are parallel connected and driving voltage is 3.0 v.
+3 pieces of SMD LEDs are parallel connected and the driving voltage is 3.0 v.

 Ps: what is a light shade area?
 It usually is the position we install LED lamps.
 Because it is super bright and it creates a light spot, we have to put a black film at the top.